v-spitsyn/Avito-rent/README.md

 # Avito-rent
-The project presents modelling rent prices of 1 bedroom flats in Moscow using data scrapped from avito.ru.
-Below is description of the project files.
+The project presents modelling rent prices of one-bedroom flats in Moscow.
+The model predicts what a flat's rental cost should be based on its physical parameters (area, floor, subway station, etc).
+The data used for modelling were scrapped from a popular classified avito.ru.
+Below is a description of the project files.

 *Only modelling.ipynb contains comments.